Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge: One-forms and Fredholm theory in the normal gauge

 where $a_{ij}^{(k)}\in S^{-1-\max(i,j),0}$ for all $i,j,k$, and $a_{00}^{(0)}$ and $a_{11}^{(1)}$ (these are the multipliers of the leading terms along the diagonal) are elliptic in $S^{-1,0}$ and $S^{-2,0}$, respectively and $a_{01}^{(0)},a_{11}^{(0)}\in S^{-2,-1}$, i.e.\ in addition to the statements in the previous propositions vanish at $x=0$ and $a_{01}^{(1)}$ also has one lower differential order at $x=0$: $a_{01}^{(1)}\in S^{-3,0}+S^{-2,-1}$. \end{prop}

 \begin{cor} By pre- and postmultiplying

 by elliptic operators in $\Psisc^{0,0}$, one can arrange that the full principal symbol of the resulting operator is of the form

-with $T$, resp.\ $\tilde a$ elliptic in $S^{-1,0}$, resp.\ $S^{-2,0}$, near $\xi=0$ at fiber infinity, and $\tilde b\in S^{-2,-1}$.
+with $T=a_{00}^{(0)}$, resp.\ $\tilde a$ elliptic in $S^{-1,0}$, resp.\ $S^{-2,0}$, near $\xi=0$ at fiber infinity, and $\tilde b\in S^{-2,-1}$.

-Furthermore, $\tilde a,\tilde b,T$ in the indicated spaces depend continuously on the metric $g$ (with the $\CI$ topology on $g$) as long as $g$ is $C^k$-close (for suitable $k$) to a background metric $g_0$ satisfying the assumptions on the metric. \end{cor}
+Furthermore, $\tilde a,\tilde b,T$ in the indicated spaces depend continuously on the metric $g$ (with the $\CI$ topology on $g$) as long as $g$ is $C^k$-close (for suitable $k$) to a background metric $g_0$ satisfying the strictly convex assumptions on the metric, the boundary and the function $x$. \end{cor}

 \begin{proof} Let $T=a_{00}^{(0)}$.
 By multiplying from the left by the elliptic symbol

 we obtain

 so $\tilde a_{11}$ has the same properties as $a_{11}$ for $\xi$ near $0$ (the case of interest), in particular the ellipticity of $\tilde a_{11}^{(1)}$ follows from the one differential order lower behavior (at $x=0$) than a priori expected for $a_{01}^{(1)}$, stated in Proposition~\ref{prop:N-digamma-1-form-structure}, while the vanishing of $\tilde a_{11}^{(0)}$ from that of $a_{01}^{(0)}$ (at $x=0$).
 Multiplying from the right by